Prvić: History

 The name of the island was possibly derived from ancient Greek Proteras, from which could have been Prvin, the name of the pre-Christian Croatian god of spring.
 The other theory says that the name derives from the fact that Prvić is first ("prvi") island from the mainland in the Šibenik archipelago.

 In 14th and 15th century the island belonged to noble families from Šibenik.
 During Ottoman conquests in 16th and 17th century, the island was inhabited by refugees from the mainland.

 During World War II many of the inhabitants of the island joined the antifascist movement.
-Prvić was highly important in defending region against the Nazi occupation.
+Prvić was highly important in defending the region against Italian Fascist and Nazi occupation.
 There are many antifascist monuments on the island.

 Economy

 Prvić's main industries are agriculture (grapes, olives and figs), fishing and tourism.
 The sea around Prvić is quite rich with fish.
 Inhabitants of Prvić are known for making tasty and healthy olive oil and good wine.
 As mentioned, they often go fishing as well.
 Therefore, Mediterranean cuisine, especially Dalmatian, is common.